Skip to main content

 Furniture Expert

-The chair's visible design elements – profile, frame shape, and upholstery style – strongly align with the iconic PK22 Lounge Chair.
+The chair's visible design elements – profile, frame shape, and upholstery style – strongly align with the PK22 Lounge Chair.
 My confidence is high regarding the model recognition, but moderate for absolute authenticity without further inspection of construction details and potential markings.

 KEY EVIDENCE